 Other Lifecycle Events

-You may also contact Rabbi Joe with regard to other lifecycle events such as Brit Milah (Circumcision of a son), Brit Bar or Brit Bat (Welcoming a Son or Daughter), Naming Ceremonies, Weddings, Bar or Bat Mitzvah (Celebration ritual for a religious coming-of-age ceremony), and so on.
-There is no honorarium expected from members of the congregations for such ritual events; non-members may inquire about the current guidelines.
+You may also contact Rabbi Joe with regard to other lifecycle events such as Brit Milah (Circumcision & Welcoming a son), Brit Bat (Welcoming a Daughter), Weddings, Bar or Bat Mitzvah (Celebration ritual for a religious coming-of-age ceremony), funerals, and so on.
+There is no honorarium expected from members of the congregation for such ritual events; non-members may inquire about the current guidelines.

 Office Days and Visits